 Over 15 years of work I’ve seen that Mykolaiv region business categories have their own specifics.
 The most common requests:

 Each category has its own design approach.
-What works for a 5-table café isn't suitable for an agro-export B2B portal with 200 sunflower oil SKUs.
-That's why I don't use templates — every project starts with its own research.
+What works for a 5-table café isn’t suitable for a B2B manufacturing portal with 200 SKUs.
+That’s why I don’t use templates — every project starts with its own research.

 I work via a transparent process that 130+ of my clients have gone through.
 Each stage has a fixed deliverable that you can see.
 No “wait a month, I’m drawing” — you know what’s happening every week.

 The total cycle is 4–8 weeks for a website, 8–16 weeks for a web app.
-If you need it faster (e.g., MVP by a specific Mykolaiv launch date — exhibition, tender, season) — we discuss expedited format or a 2-week design sprint with limited research scope.
+If you need it faster (e.g., MVP by a specific Mykolaiv launch date) — we discuss expedited format or a 2-week design sprint with limited research scope.

 Pricing comes from project scope, not geography.
 An entrepreneur in Mykolaiv, Kyiv or Los Angeles gets the same rate for the same package.
 Approximate ranges (exact figures are in “Pricing”):